 - Cassidy Medical Centre, 651A Fulham Road, SW6 5PX

-Find out more advice about symptoms and treatment for cold and flu here.
+Find out more advice about symptoms and treatment for cold and flu.

-To find out more about how and where to get the free flu vaccination, read our previous news story.
+Find out more about how and where to get the free flu vaccination.